 The purpose of this Management Discussion and Analysis ("MD&A") is to explain management's point of view regarding the past performance and future outlook of InZinc Mining Ltd. (the "Company").
-This report also provides information to improve the reader's understanding of the consolidated financial statements and related notes for the year ended December 31, 2017 and 2016 as well as important trends and risks affecting the Company's financial performance.
-The following discussion is dated and current as of April 26, 2018.
+This report also provides information to improve the reader's understanding of the condensed interim consolidated financial statements and related notes for the three months ended March 31, 2018 as well as important trends and risks affecting the Company's financial performance, and should therefore be read in conjunction with the audited consolidated financial statements of the Company for the year ended December 31, 2017.
+Those financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+All amounts in the financial statements and in this discussion and analysis are expressed in Canadian dollars, unless otherwise indicated.
+The following discussion is dated and current as of May 30, 2018.
 This MD&A contains forward-looking information and statements which are based on the conclusions of management.
 The forward-looking information and statements are only made as of the date of this MD&A.